Beginner Hub – Start Ultralight Fishing the Right Way

 Getting Your First Setup Right

 This is the point where most people overthink everything, but ultralight fishing really doesn’t reward complexity at the start.
-You’re not trying to build a perfect setup — you’re trying to build a balanced one.
-Something that feels natural in the hand, casts comfortably, and lets you actually feel what’s going on through the rod rather than fighting against it.
+You’re not trying to build a perfect setup you’re trying to build a balanced one.

 Choosing Where to Start Fishing